-However, despite the higher risk involved in these funds, the risk is lessened since they’re handled by professional fund managers.
+However, despite the higher risk involved in these funds, the risk is lessened since professional fund managers handle them.
 It’s the fund manager’s job to pick the holdings of the balanced and equity funds, and they aim to maximize returns while minimizing risks.

 Balanced funds are composed of both conservative (bonds) and high-risk (stocks) holdings.
 They’re the best investments for conservative and moderately aggressive investors who are willing to keep their money invested for three to five years.

 For the more aggressive medium-term investors, equity UITFs (unit investment trust funds) are the best investments to make.
-Equity-based funds are made up of 100% stocks, making them high-risk yet high-yield investments.
+Equity-based funds are made up of 100% stocks, making them high-risk yet high-yield investments in the Philippines.

 The Pag-IBIG Modified Pag-IBIG II (MP2) is a voluntary government savings program that allows Pag-IBIG members to invest for as low as ₱500 every month over a five-year period.

 What makes the Pag-IBIG MP2 one of the best investments in the Philippines for medium-term financial goals is its historically higher dividend rates than other instruments in the market.
 The latest MP2 dividend rate for 2021 is 6% per annum.
 Through the years, this fund growth has been on an upward trend.

 Best Investments in the Philippines 2022 for Long-Term Goals